Images enlarge with a click; blue text leads to a related page when clicked on.

 Even when I did the trek in October of 2006, the “trail” from the pilgrimage center of Muktinath to Jomsom and on down to Tatopani was often a dusty gravel road that we shared with buses and jeeps and motorcycles; now a new road has been opened on the other side of the Annapurnas that allows you to drive right to Chame, the first section of the trail that used to make up the first week or so of the classic “back-in-the-day” Annapurna Circuit.

-The adventure travel company which organized my trip, Gap Adventures (now called G Adventures thanks to a lawsuit by that famous American clothing company!), has also changed its Circuit itinerary and now begins in Syange instead of Besi Sahar, thus eliminating the first two days of the classic trek.
-See here for their current itinerary, which also includes a drive from Muktinath to Tatopani, much like the KE Adventure’s.
-Of the three adventure travel companies mentioned above, KE is the only one to use tents instead of the guest houses or teahouses for the entire circuit.
+The adventure travel company which organized my trip, Gap Adventures (now called G Adventures thanks to a lawsuit by that famous American clothing company!), has also abbreviated its Circuit itinerary.
+It now begins at Jagat (1300 m) instead of Besi Sahar (820 m).
+Eliminated is twenty-five kilometers of the trail and the first two days of the classic trek.
+See here for their current itinerary, which ends at Nayapul.
+From there it a jeep ride back to Pohkara.

 This BBC article, Nepal’s Shrinking Annapurna Circuit, from May 2011 examines the potential impact on the Annapurna Circuit of the road from Chame to Manang.
 It makes for disturbing reading from a trekker’s point of view.